US Army Center of Military History

 Royal Diplomacy and the Transatlantic Relationship

-Prior to that, George V was the first British monarch to welcome a US president, Woodrow Wilson, to Britain in the aftermath of the First World War.
+Prior to that, George V was the first British monarch to welcome a US president, Woodrow Wilson, to Britain, in the aftermath of the First World War.
 It was a stiff encounter.
-George V’s eldest son, Edward VIII, would later sacrifice his own throne in order to marry an American divorcee.
+George V’s eldest son, Edward VIII, would sacrifice his own throne in order to marry an American divorcee.

 Queen Elizabeth II and the Modern Special Relationship